 5. Transformations#

 Computer graphics requires that shapes are manipulated in space by moving the shapes, shrinking or stretching, rotating and reflection to name a few.
 We call these manipulations transformations.
-We need a convenient way of telling the computer how to apply our transformations and for this we make use of matrices which we covered in 4.
-Vectors and Matrices.
+We need a convenient way of telling the computer how to apply our transformations and for this we make use of matrices which we covered in the previous lab on vectors and matrices.

 Each transformation has an associated transformation matrix which we use to multiply the vertex co-ordinates of a shape to calculate the vertex co-ordinates of the transformed shape.
 For example if \(A\) is a transformation matrix for a particular transformation and \((x,y,z)\) are the co-ordinates of a vertex then we apply the transformation using